THE COMEDY MAN

 Dir: Alvin Rakoff

-Starring: Kenneth More and Cecil Parker
+Starring: Kenneth More and Billie Whitelaw

-This first railway scene in the film shows Kenneth More boarding a train at an unknown station (reelstreets)
+This first railway scene in the film shows Kenneth More boarding a train at an unknown station

-In this elevated view of London St Pancras a Class 45 stands in the centre whilst on the left of the shot is a Class 27.
+In this elevated view of London St Pancras, a Class 45 stands in the centre whilst on the left of the shot is a Class 27.
 The latter is rare on film and even rarer in London, for they were all transferred north of the border in 1969.
-Class 127 DMU vehicles can also be discerned in this shot. (reelstreets)
+Class 127 DMU vehicles can also be discerned in this shot.